Trust Align

 • Signing assignment paperwork transferring your ownership interest to the trust

-• Updating the business's governing documents — Operating Agreement (LLC), Shareholder Agreement and Stock Ledger (Corp), or Partnership Agreement
+• Updating the business's governing documents (Operating Agreement for LLC, Shareholder Agreement and Stock Ledger for Corp, or Partnership Agreement)

 • Having updated copies of both the assignment and the governing documents in your files